 Sixty-six healthy young adults took part in the study.
 Five of them were excluded from the experiment because they conceivably misunderstood the instructions.
-Their performance was more than two standard deviations from the mean of their group in more than 50% of the epochs (units of analysis), which was not observable during the practice session.
+Their performance was more than 2 standard deviations above or below the mean of their group in more than 50% of the epochs (units of analysis), which was not observable during the practice session.
 Therefore, 61 participants remained in the final sample (40 females), which is sufficient to detect group differences in statistical learning (see power analysis in the "Justification for sample size" section of the Supplementary Materials).
-Another four participants were excluded from the analysis of the Inclusion/Exclusion task for not following instructions (see Inclusion/Exclusion part of the Results section).
+Another 4 participants were excluded from the analysis of the inclusion/exclusion task for not following instructions (see inclusion/exclusion part of the Results section).

-Participants were between 19 and 27 years of age ( $M{age} = 21.18$ years, $SD{age} = 2.13$ years).
-All of them were undergraduate students from Budapest, Hungary ( $M{years\ of\ education} = 14.14$ years, $SD{years\ of\ education} = 1.64$ years).
+Participants were between 19 and 27 years of age ( $M{age}$ = 21.18 years, $SD{age} = 2.13$ years).
+All of them were students from Budapest, Hungary (Myears of education = 14.14 years, SDyears of education = 1.64 years).
 Participants had a normal or corrected-to-normal vision, none of them reported a history of any neurological and/or psychiatric disorders, and none of them was taking any psychoactive medication at the time of the experiment.
 Handedness was measured using the Edinburgh Handedness Inventory (Oldfield 1971).
-The Laterality Quotient (LQ) of the sample varied between -84.62 and 100 (-100 indicates complete left-handedness, 100 indicates complete right-handedness, $M{LQ} = 62.25$ , $SD{LQ} = 53.73$ ).
-They performed in the normal range on the Counting Span Task ( $M{Counting\ Span} = 3.66$ , $SD{Counting\ Span} = 0.81$ ) All of the participants gave written informed consent before enrollment and received course credit for participating.
-They were randomly assigned to the Accuracy Group (n = 31) or Speed Group (n = 30).
+The laterality quotient (LQ) of the sample varied between -84.62 and 100 (-100 indicates complete left-handedness, 100 indicates complete right-handedness, $M{LQ} = 62.25$ , $SD{LQ} = 53.73$ ).
+They performed in the normal range on the counting span task ( $M{Counting Span} = 3.66$ , $SD{Counting Span} = 0.81$ ) All participants gave written informed consent before enrollment and received course credit for participating.
+They were randomly assigned to the accuracy group (n = 31) or speed group (n = 30).

 No group differences were observed in terms of age, years of education, handedness, and neuropsychological performance (see Table 1).
-Males and females were equally represented in the sample (Accuracy Group: 11 males, Speed Group: 10 males, $\chi^2$ (1, N = 61) = 0.03, p = .86).
+Males and females were equally represented in the sample (accuracy group: 11 males, speed group: 10 males, $\chi^2$ (1, N=61)=0.03, P=0.86).
 The study was approved by the Research Ethics Committee of the Eötvös Loránd University, Budapest, Hungary, and it was conducted in accordance with the Declaration of Helsinki.